8 Logic and control flow

 Sum is 1 in two rows: when A=0, B=1 (that’s NOT A AND B) and when A=1, B=0 (that’s A AND NOT B).

 Step 3: minimize.
 The canonical form is correct but not always efficient.
-Can we simplify?
-Look at Sum: it is 1 when A and B differ.
-That is the definition of XOR.
+Look at Sum: it is 1 when A and B differ, which is the definition of XOR.
 So:

 Sum = A XOR B